csc-training/hip-programming/hipfort/hiprand/README.md

 ```
 istat= hiprandCreateGenerator(gen, HIPRAND_RNG_PSEUDO_DEFAULT)
 ```
-In the above `istat` is an `integer(c_size_t)` variable and it is used to store the a value indicating if the callwas succedful or failed.
-The arguments of the functions are `gen` a pointer to the random number generator, which in Fotran is declared as a `type(c_ptr)` variable and the type of generator which in this case is the default one.
+In the above `istat` is an `integer(c_size_t)` variable and it is used to store the a value indicating if the callwas succesful or failed.
+The arguments of the functions are `gen` a pointer to the random number generator, which in Foftran is declared as a `type(c_ptr)` variable and the type of generator which in this case is the default one.

 A GPU array is filled with uniform distribtued random numbers using:
 ```
 istat= hiprandGenerateUniform(gen, A_d, n)
 ```
-In this call the argument `A_d` is a `type(c_ptr)` variable and it is assumed that some memory was previously allocated to this variable.
-The last argument is an integer which indicates how many numbers are generated (shouldd be the same as the size of the array).
+In this call the argument `A_d` is a `type(c_ptr)` variable and it is assumed that some memory has been previously allocated to this it.
+The last argument is an integer which indicates how many numbers are generated (should be the same as the size of the array).

 In the end there is one more step, counting the points inside the circle `(x^2+y^2<1)`.
-For this first one needs to trasnfer the arrays `x_d` and `y_d`from GPU to CPU.
+For this, first the arrays `x_d` and `y_d` are transfered from GPU to CPU.
 This is done as well similarly as in  the [saxpy](../saxpy/hip) example.

 **Optional task** When the size of the problem is very large a simple step like counting the points can take a large amount of time.
 In the last (optional) tasks one should offload to GPU the final loop: